NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 NuGet packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

-For this walkthrough, use a simple Universal Windows (UWP) app.
-Create a project in Visual Studio using **File > New Project...** and selecting the **Windows Universal > Blank App (Universal Windows)**.
-Accept the default values for Target Version and Minimum Version when prompted.
+For this walkthrough, use a simple WPF app.
+Create a project in Visual Studio using **File > New Project...**, typing **.NET** in the search box, and then selecting the **WPF App (.NET Framework)**.
+Click **Next**.
+Accept the default values for **Framework** when prompted.

+Visual Studio creates the project, which opens in Solution Explorer.

 ## Add the Newtonsoft.Json NuGet package

 To install the package, you can use either the Package Manager UI or the Package Manager Console.
-When you install a package, NuGet records the dependency in either your project file or a `packages.config` file.
+When you install a package, NuGet records the dependency in either your project file or a `packages.config` file (depending on the project format).
 For more information, see [Package consumption overview and workflow](../consume-packages/Overview-and-Workflow.md).

 ### Package Manager UI